digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.mvisani.2024.01.09.md

 * Should I train/test split on heterogenous nodes only ?
 * Should I run the edge prediction pipeline ?
 * What kind of embedding should we go for ?
+* How can I perform grid search to look for the best embedding on the cluster ?
+I was able to run stuff on the cluster but when I put them as list it seems like

 #### EMIKG